Ceylon in World War II: Japanese attack on Ceylon

 The Easter Sunday Raid was the air raid carried out by Japan on Easter Sunday (5 April) 1942 on Colombo; a few days later Trincomalee was also attacked.
-These were undertaken as a part of commerce raiding and the harassment of the British Eastern Fleet in the Indian Ocean.

 Although the military effect of the raids was substantial - it resulted in the sinking of several ships including two cruisers and an aircraft carrier, the effect on the Ceylonese population was far greater as it had heard of the Nanjing Massacres and of the act of brutality of the Japanese in occupied countries.
 The civilian population began a panicked fleeing of Colombo and of Ceylon by boat to India following the raid.